-• The course in designed to provide a basic understanding on the fundamental aspects of microbiology from historical development.

-- To improve the proficiency and knowledge of the candidate on the study of microbial techniques for well exploitation of microorganisms. - To comprehend the various methods for identification of unknown microorganisms - This course enables the students to understand various physical and chemical means of sterilization and also learn various techniques for isolation of pure cultures. - This course figures out them to know about culture collection and maintenance of microbial cultures. - The beneficial and harmful manifestations of microorganisms especially of bacteria and their role in microbial mineralization and disease processes.
+- The course in designed to provide a basic understanding on the fundamental aspects of microbiology from historical development. - To improve the proficiency and knowledge of the candidate on the study of microbial techniques for well exploitation of microorganisms. - To comprehend the various methods for identification of unknown microorganisms - This course enables the students to understand various physical and chemical means ofsterilization and also learn various techniques for isolation of pure cultures. - This course figures out them to know about culture collection and maintenance of microbial cultures. - The beneficial and harmful manifestations of microorganisms especially of bacteria and harmful mineralization and disease processes.